1955 Bentley R-Type Standard Steel Saloon

 A Mr Henry George Strong owned the motor car from August 1973 until January 1997 and as a Bentley Driver’s Club member, he was a regular Concours D’Elegance entrant, and the winner of several other events including BDC Kensington Gardens and the Midland Region Concours (two BDC awards and two lapel badges are included in the sale).

 The sixth and current custodian, a Bentley Driver’s Club member, purchased the R-Type in April 2002.
 From June of that year and up until April 2015, Rolls-Royce and Bentley specialist McKenzie-Guppy Ltd maintained the R-Type.
-Documented work to the motor car included an engine rebuild, the fitting of a reconditioned chassis, a cylinder head overhaul, the rebuilding of the ‘one-shot’ lubrication system, the reconditioning of the dynamo, the steering and braking systems and the brake master cylinder, the repair of the hand brake and battery cables and the overhaul of the starter motor and the carburettors.
+Documented work to the motor car included an engine rebuild, the fitting of a reconditioned chassis, a cylinder head overhaul, the rebuilding of the ‘one-shot’ lubrication system, the reconditioning of the dynamo, the steering and braking systems and the brake master cylinder, the repair of the hand brake and battery cables and the overhaul of the carburettors and the starter motor (which incidentally has been rebuilt again in 2020).
 The gearbox was serviced, the heater fan repaired and the motor car has been fitted with a new battery, five new tyres, new fuel pump and thermostat, new engine camshaft followers, a new sender unit to the fuel tank and new exhaust silencers.
 Upgrades include Halogen headlamps and flashing indicators.

 The body assembly, radiator, all doors, seats, trims and mechanics were removed and refitted for this work, which also comprised of a total body respray (with the O/S sill panel and the ‘A’ panel both repaired and resprayed), the fitting of new weatherstrips to the doors and a new windscreen and seal.
 The upholstery was restored in 2009 by Tarrant Valley Trimming and new carpets were installed at that time.
 General servicing has been carried out throughout the ownership and the total cost of all work was in the region of £45,000.